Sankardev: Koch capital and Bheladanga

 Chilarai was instrumental in keeping Sankardev safe and supporting his work.
 Many of Sankardev's literary and dramatic works were completed in his domain with his patronage and protection.
 Sankardev acknowledged his appreciation in his play 'Ram Vijaya'.

-Sankardev shuttled between Koch Behar the capital and Patbausi his seat.
-He was often hosted by Chilarai, and on his request agreed to have the images of the childhood days of krishna at Vrindavan woven on cloth.
-He engaged the weavers of Tantikuchi, near Barpeta, to weave a forty-yard long tapestry panel.
+Sankardev shuttled between Koch Behar, the capital, and Patbau, his seat.
+He was often hosted by Chilarai, and on his request, agreed to have the images of the childhood days of Krishna at Vrindavan woven on cloth.
+He engaged the weavers of Tantikuchi, near Barpeta, to weave a forty-yard-long tapestry panel.
 Sankaradeva provided the designs to be woven, chose the various colours of thread to be used, and supervised the weaving.
 It took about a year to complete and, deriving its name from its theme, came to be known as the Vrindavani vastra.
 It was presented to Chilarai and Naranarayan.
-A section of this cloth is preserved now in the Victoria and Albert museum in London.
+A section of this cloth is preserved now in the Victoria and Albert Museum in London.

-Chandsai, a Muslim tailor serving the Koch king became a disciple of Sankardev at Kochbehar.
+Chandsai, a Muslim tailor serving the Koch king, became a disciple of Sankardev at Kochbehar.
 When Sankardev returned to Patbausi some time later, Chandsai too came with the saint.
 Sankardev frequented the capital for more than 20 years and enjoyed unstinted royal patronage for the first time.

 End

 He made arrangements with Madhavdev and Thakur Ata and gave them various instructions at Patbausi and left the place for the last time.
 He set up his home at Bheladonga in Kochbehar.
 During his stay at Kochbehar, Maharaja Naranarayana expressed his wish to be initiated.
 Sankardev was reluctant to convert a king and declined to do so.
-(According to one of the biographers Ramcharan Thakur) A painful boil; a visha phohara – had appeared in some part of his body and this led to the passing away of the Saint.
-Thus, in 1568, after leading a most eventful life dedicated to enlightening humanity; the Mahapurusha breathed his last – after four months of his last stay at Bheladonga– at the remarkable age of 120 years.
+(According to one of the biographers, Ramcharan Thakur) A painful boil; a visha phohara – had appeared in some part of his body, and this led to the death of the Saint.
+Thus, in 1568, after leading a most eventful life dedicated to enlightening humans, ty the Mahapurusha died, after four months of his last stay at Bheladonga–, aged 120.